 Choose a MyUofMHealth.org username and password that is easy for you to remember, but hard for others to guess.
 Your MyUofMHealth.org username must be between five and nine characters, but cannot include symbols.
 Once selected, your MyUofMHealth username cannot be changed.

-Your MyUofMHealth.org password must be a minimum of seven characters and must contain at least one number and one letter.
+Your MyUofMHealth.org password must be a minimum of eight characters and must contain at least one number and one letter.
 Your password cannot include symbols.

 Please keep in mind that only you will know your MyUofMHealth.org password.
 The University of Michigan Hospital and Health Centers and the University Health Service will not have access to this information.
 If you have lost or forgotten your username or password, please contact the Health Information Management department at HIM-PatientPortal@med.umich.edu or 734-615-0872 Monday-Friday 8:00 am -5:00 pm for additional assistance.Return to Top